Bill/orchestrated/README.markdown

 Use ```orchestrated``` to orchestrate any method on your class.

 Let's say for example you needed to download a couple files from remote systems (a slow process), merge their content and then load the results into your system.
+This sort of workflow is sometimes referred to as extract/transfer/load or ETL.
 Imagine you have a ```Downloader``` class that knows how to download and an ```Xform``` class that knows how to merge the content and load the results into your system.
 Your ```Xform``` class might look something like this:

 ```ruby
 class Xform